jpalardy/vim-slime-ext-plugins/README.md

 let g:slime_validate_config="SlimeFooPluginValidateConfig"
 ```

-Remember that you can use `slime#noop` here if your plugin does not need any configuration.
+Remember that you can use `slime_plugs#noop` here if your plugin does not need any configuration.